axnsan12/drf-yasg/docs/custom_spec.rst

 Custom schema generation
 ########################

-If the default spec generation does not quite match what you were hoping to achieve, ``drf-swagger`` provides some custom behavior hooks by default.
+If the default spec generation does not quite match what you were hoping to achieve, ``drf-yasg`` provides some custom behavior hooks by default.

 *********************